“Shadow Work” is a term we’re hearing in passing more and more in the spiritual, witchy and self development community…

 What if it hadn’t been an animal in the story, but a person of a particular skin color, for example …I mean, unless you’ve been living under a rock, you’ve noticed that perhaps what we’re seeing in the world right now is the result of entire groups of people letting their subconscious shadow aspects run the show!
 It’s clearly not a pretty picture when that happens.

 It is my honest opinion that it is everyone’s personal responsibility to look at our shadow aspects and do the best we possibly can to heal ourselves of those fears and misunderstandings from the inside out.
-That is how we can save the world, one journal entry at a time!
+That is how we can save the world, one journal entry, meditation or tapping session at a time!

 Now, that being said, it is not always such a big, obvious, simple example as that story about the dog.
 Sometimes (often times) our shadow aspects are so complex, and so deeply rooted into our subconscious belief systems that we are almost completely unaware of them.